Cubs vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 - In four games as the underdog over the last 10 matchups, the Cubs have a record of 2-2.

-- When it comes to the over/under, the Cubs and their foes are 7-3-0 in their previous 10 contests.
+- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total six times.

-- The Cubs have put together a 2-4-0 record against the runline over their previous 10 matchups (bookmakers set runlines in six of those matchups).
+- The Cubs have compiled a 2-4-0 record against the runline over their previous 10 games (oddsmakers set runlines in six of those games).

 Cubs Betting Records & Stats

-- Chicago has played as an underdog of +165 or more once this season and won that game.
+- Chicago has a record of 8-6 in games where sportsbooks have it as underdogs of at least +115 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Cubs have a 37.7% chance of pulling out a win.
+- The Cubs have an implied victory probability of 46.5% according to the moneyline set for this matchup.

-- Chicago and its opponents have hit the over in 29 of its 53 games with a total this season.
+- So far this season, Chicago and its opponents have hit the over in 29 of its 54 games with a total.

-- The Cubs have an against the spread mark of 2-4-0 in six games with a line this season.
+- The Cubs are 2-4-0 against the spread in their six games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.